KyPhiPraniti/FinalProjectDraft/README.md

   - User can add from Built-in workouts
   - Or User can create custom workout from large database of exercises
   - Imported workouts should show up here
-- Achievement Tab
+- Summary Tab
   - User can view a timeline of progress pictures
     - User can scroll horizontally through timeline
     - User can click individual photos to launch a larger view of photo
-  - User can view a scrollable history of completed workout tasks
+  - [X] User can view a scrollable history of completed workout tasks
-    - User can see the task title for all completed tasks
+    - [X] User can see the task title for all completed tasks
-    - User can see set/rep/duration information for non-group (i.e. single exercise) completed tasks
+    - [X] User can see set/rep/duration information for non-group (i.e. single exercise) completed tasks
 - Settings
   - User can view account settings for:
     - the user's profile